 We have the same type of equipment to remove teeth in dogs and cats that your human dentist has to remove a human tooth.
 ALL dogs and cats that undergo a dental or tooth extraction are put under anesthesia for their comfort and the safety of our staff.
 They will be given pain medication during the procedure and also will be sent home with medication.

 Most pets do well with tooth removal procedures and most clients tell us except for their breath smelling a whole lot better, their pet doesn’t even act like it had a tooth removed.
 Dogs have about 40 teeth in their mouth so losing a few usually doesn’t make it hard for them to eat dry dog food.
-Same thing with cats, even a couple teeth removed doesn’t hamper their ability to chew dry cat food.
+The same thing with cats, even a couple of teeth removed doesn’t hamper their ability to chew dry cat food.